-The LIGC course has been created by a team of alumni (ex-students) of the MSc at Oxford University's Environmental Change Institute (or Unit as it was in our day!) and current ECI staff.
-Our aim is to bring our knowledge and experience of sustainability issues, as encountered in our many and varied careers, to the next generation.
-We are aiming to attract teenagers from all over the world, and all kinds of backgrounds, to learn with us, and speak directly with some of the current academics and experts at the ECI.
+Our aim is to bring our knowledge and experience of sustainability and other global issues issues, as encountered in our many and varied careers, to the next generation.
+We are aiming to attract teenagers from all over the world, and all kinds of backgrounds, to learn with us, and speak directly with academics and experts at the ECI, EMF and CAT.
 Our hope is to share our passion and hope for the future, and pass on the baton for some of the hard work!
 We also want to share our lovely city of Oxford - and show you some bits that the tourists don't usually get round to seeing.
+And we want to offer you a unique opportunity to spend time in an old slate quarry in the Welsh Mountains!

 (Note the all male pic above - that was taken at the end of a course at the wonderful G&D's Ice Cream parlour near the ECI.
 The boys had already finished their celebration ice creams, and were ready for a pic, while the girls were still savouring theirs!)